keboola/runner-config-test/README.md

 - `unsafe-dump-config` -- print the config file including secrets
 - `sleep` -- sleep for a number of seconds given in the `timeout` parameter

+You can pass arbitrary data in the `parameters.arbitrary` node.

 Run the component php src\run.php.

 ## Development